Jila Hosseini: Poems

 New Kurdish poetry began its evolution several decades ago and naturally progressed to the advanced stages in Kurdish language literature.
 Zhila's poems in Kurdish literature helped to open new windows in modern poem.
-She was the first woman poet from Kurdistan, Rojhalat to compose modern Kurdish poems.
+She was the first Kurdish woman poet to compose modern Kurdish poems.
 She was a pioneer in composing poetry in a modern style among female poets in Kurdistan.
 She was inspired by Sherko Bekas.
 There were two different stages in the evolution of her poems.
 First she didn't has her own language and style but in the second stage she found her own style of composing poems.

 Books

 Some of Jila's poems are published as follows: